TDA283-compiler-construction/project/project/frontend.md

 to build your lexer and parser.
 We also recommend you use Alex and Happy (if you decide to implement your compiler in Haskell) or JLex and Cup (if you use Java).
-We may also allow other implementation languages and tools, but we can not guarantee support, and you must discuss your choice with \$teacher\$ before you start.
+We may also allow other implementation languages and tools, but we can not guarantee support, and you must discuss your choice with the lecturer before you start.
 This is to make sure that we will be able to run your compiler and that you will not use inferior tools.